 If you’ve been arrested for driving under the influence in Pennsylvania, you’re probably experiencing overwhelming feelings of stress and anxiety.
 You have questions regarding your charges and what will happen next.
 A DUI charge is not treated lightly in Pennsylvania; in fact, the State of Pennsylvania signed an act into law that lowered the legal alcohol limit from .10 to .08%.
 That means you don’t have to consume as much alcohol to face the same consequences.
-You need a Monroe County DUI lawyer to represent you and either reduce or exonerate your charges.
+It would help if you had a Monroe County DUI lawyer to represent you and either reduce or exonerate your charges.

-If you have found yourself in this situation, it is important that you consult with a DUI defense attorney to determine exactly what legal options you have.
+If you have found yourself in this situation, you must consult with a DUI defense attorney to determine exactly what legal options you have.

-Monroe County DUI lawyer Steven E. Kellis has represented clients for more than two decades.
-Prior to dedicating his life to defending people charged with DUI, Steven worked as a prosecutor.
+Pennsylvania DUI lawyer Steven E. Kellis has represented clients for over two decades.
+Steven worked as a prosecutor before dedicating his life to defending people charged with DUI.
 This experience gives him a unique understanding of the local criminal justice system and has allowed him to develop relationships with the court.
 You can rest assured that he will defend you to the best of his ability to secure the best possible outcome for your unique case.
 Call our office today at (215) 543-6566 for a free case evaluation.

 In Pennsylvania, one of two charges may be brought against you for a DUI – violating the per se law or driving while under the influence of alcohol or drugs.

-The per se law states that any driver found to have a BAC of 0.8% or higher is guilty of driving under the influence.
+The per se law states that any driver with a BAC of 0.8% or higher is guilty of driving under the influence.
 “Per se” is a Latin expression meaning “by itself,” so if you are found to have a 0.8% or higher BAC, no other evidence is needed for you to be guilty of DUI.

 Thanks to his decades of experience working in Pennsylvania courtrooms, Steven Kellis has the knowledge and expertise to achieve the best result in your DUI case.
 Mr. Kellis will protect your legal rights and ensure that you receive the best possible representation for any of the following charges: